bitpoke/mysql-operator/docs/_index.md

 ## Backups

 Backups are stored on object storage services like S3 or Google Cloud Storage.
-In order to be able to store a backup, the secret defined under `backupBucketSecretName` must have the credentials to store those backups.
+In order to be able to store a backup, the secret defined under `backupSecretName` must have the credentials to store those backups.
 The backups are uploaded using [Rclone](https://rclone.org/).
 The contents of the secret are used to generate a rclone.conf in [docker-entrypoint.sh](https://github.com/presslabs/mysql-operator/blob/master/hack/docker/sidecar-entrypoint.sh).

 ### Setup a backup on S3